Welcome to the Urban Bird Collective

 Why are you a part of the Collective?

-I became part of the UBC because I enjoy spending time outdoors – hiking, birding, camping, or just feeling the sun on my face or listening to the breeze through the trees.
+I became part of the UBC because I enjoy spending time outdoors – hiking, birding, camping, or just feeling the sun on my face.
 I’ve always loved being out in nature.
-When I’m in the woods or the bog or the prairie, I feel more complete, part of a larger something.
-Unfortunately, when I hike or bird around the state, I just don’t see many people of color or LGBTQ folks.
-Being a member of the UBC allows me to introduce other city dwellers to nature so they can see how inspiring and centering being outdoors can be.
-I also meet really cool people and we learn together while having fun and being outdoors.
+When I’m in the woods, or the bog, or the prairie, I feel more complete, part of a larger something.
+Unfortunately, when I hike or bird around the state, I do notice that I don’t see many people of color or LGBTQ folks.
+Being a member of the UBC allows me to introduce nature and the wild places still left to those who may not have grown up in nature, or who are concerned about being out in isolated places by themselves.
+I want them to be able to experience how inspiring and centering the outdoors can be.
+I also meet really cool people, and we learn together, while having fun and walking the trails.

 What is your favorite bird?

 I don’t have a favorite bird.
-That’s like asking who is your favorite child.
-My favorite bird is the one I’m hearing and looking for at the moment.
+That’s like asking about your “favorite child”.
+I enjoy all birds, wildlife, and life in general, including plants, fungi, and invertebrates.
+My favorite anything is the one that I’m seeing or hearing at that moment.

-The Twin Cities is blessed with lots of great birding spots.
+What is your favorite birding spot?
+The Twin Cities and greater MN have so many great birding spots.
 I suppose my favorites would be Wood Lake in Richfield and Westwood Hills in St-Louis Park.
-They’ve got water and a varied habitat, so I always see mammals, birds, fungi, butterflies, and if I’m lucky, herps too.
+They’ve got water and different habitats, so I always see mammals, birds, fungi, butterflies, and if I’m lucky, herps too.
+But the Three Rivers Parks, the State Parks, and the US National Wildlife Refuges are always great too.

 What do you like best about being outside?